davidgiven/cpm65/README.md

 `third_party/tomsfonts` contains a copy of the atari-small font, which is © 1999 Thomas A. Fine and is available under the terms of a minimal free license.
 See `third_party/tomsfonts/LICENSE` for the full text.

+`third_party/altirrabasic` contains a hacked copy of Altirra Basic, which is © 2014 Avery Lee and is available under the terms of a minimal free license.
+See `third_party/altirrabasic/LICENSE.md` for the full text.